|

 Why You Should Hire Bartenders for Technical Support

-When putting together a standout technical support team, it’s tempting to zero in on candidates’ technical abilities.
+When putting together an excellent technical support team, it’s tempting to focus on candidates’ technical abilities.
 While those skills are crucial, there’s so much more to consider.

 Beyond technical expertise, you want team members who can truly connect with customers, simplify complex ideas into digestible chunks, and genuinely care about what clients need.
 Imagine having individuals who excel in interpersonal skills, are skilled at problem-solving, and communicate effectively — all while remaining calm during challenging situations.

-That’s precisely why bringing bartenders into the conversation is such a brilliant strategy!
+That’s exactly why bringing bartenders onto your team is such a brilliant idea!

 Masters of De-escalation and Empathy